« ♥ Previous post | Next post ♥ »

 - Lunch

-- Bread, flat bread, butter
+- Bread, flatbread, butter

 - Meat or fishes often pickled